22 JUNE 2017 – National Flash Fiction Day

-The competition this year ran February 1 – April 30.
-The 2016 judges were Elizabeth Smither and James Norcliffe.
+The competition this year will open February 15 – April 30.
+The 2017 judges are acclaimed poets Michael Harlow and Emma Neale.

-More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash New page.
+More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash News page.

 National Flash Fiction Day is New Zealand’s celebration of the shortest form of fiction writing, on the shortest day of the year.
-See the Competition page for 2016 results.
+See the Competition page for details about the 2017 competition.

 You can find the winners from previous years by clicking on the tabs at the top of the page.
 And you can read them, published at Flash Frontier: An Adventure in Short Fiction.
 See the Archives page for links.